-DTTL reviewed the "TORF Code of Conduct" and confirmed that it is set forth as described in "OBS's Response."
+DTTL reviewed the "TORF Code of Conduct" and confirmed that it is set forth as described in "QBS's Responses."

-eligible inputs, in line with the Administrator's Methodologies;
+- i.
+Procedures for submitting inputs, including Methodologies to determine the type of eligible inputs, in line with the Administrator's Methodologies; - ii.

-- ii.
 Procedures to detect and evaluate suspicious inputs or transactions, including inter-group transactions, and to ensure the Bona Fide nature of such inputs, where appropriate; - iii.
 Policies guiding and detailing the use of Expert Judgment, including documentation requirements; - iv.
 Record keeping policies; - v.
 Pre-Submission validation of inputs, and procedures for multiple reviews by senior staff to check inputs; - vi.
 Training, including training with respect to any relevant regulation(covering Benchmark regulation or any market abuse regime); - vii.
 Suspicious Submission reporting; - viii.
 Roles and responsibilities of key personnel and accountability lines; - ix.
 Internal sign off procedures by management for submitting inputs; - x.
 Whistle blowing policies (in line with Principle 4); and - xi.
-Conflicts of interest procedures and policies, including prohibitions on the Submission of data from Front Office Functions unless the Administrator is satisfied
+Conflicts of interest procedures and policies, including prohibitions on the reporting.